dpa99c/phonegap-launch-navigator-example/README.md

     $ cordova run wp8

-Note: This will run the app in your Windows 8.0 or 8.1 phone.
-For this to work, you need at least Visual Studio 2013 Community: http://www.visualstudio.com
+This will run the app in your Windows 8.0 or 8.1 phone.
+For this to work, you need at least Visual Studio 2015 Community: http://www.visualstudio.com

-Or import the project in Visual Studio 2013 and run it from there.
+Or import the project in Visual Studio 2015 and run it from there.

 	LaunchNavigatorExample/platforms/wp8/LaunchNavigatorExample.sln